-Learning analytics (which can be defined as "the measurement, collection, analysis and reporting of data about learners and their contexts, for purposes of understanding and optimising learning and the environments in which it occurs" (Ferguson 2012, p.305)) can inform teachers about the learning of a cohort of students, as described in this paper.
+Learning analytics (which can be defined as "the measurement, collection, analysis and reporting of data about learners and their contexts, for purposes of understanding and optimising learning and the environments in which it occurs" (Ferguson 2012, p.305)) can inform teachers about the learning of a cohort of students as well as about individual learners.
 Ellis (2013) calls for 'assessment analytics' (the analysis of assessment data), pointing out that assessment is ubiquitous in higher education whilst student interactions in other online learning environments are not.

 Redecker et al. (2012) suggest that we should "move beyond the testing paradigm" and start employing learning analytics in assessment itself.
 Data collected from student interaction in an online environment offers the possibility to assess students on their actual interactions rather than adding assessment as a separate event.
-The analysis of student engagement with e-assessment is thus powerful in discovering more about our students and, perhaps, directly in assessing them.
-It is a powerful technique which should not be under-rated.
+The analysis of student engagement with e-assessment is thus useful in discovering more about our students and, perhaps, directly in assessing them.